PacktPublishing/Pretrain-Vision-and-Large-Language-Models-in-Python/README.md

 ## Repository structure
 I. [Preparation](https://github.com/PacktPublishing/Pretrain-Vision-and-Large-Language-Models-in-Python/tree/main/preparation)
-- dataset analysis
+- Dataset analysis
-- model analysis
+- Model analysis
-- preparing your containers and accelerators on AWS
+- Preparing your containers and accelerators on AWS
-- basics of distribution
+- Basics of distribution

 II.
 [Training](https://github.com/PacktPublishing/Pretrain-Vision-and-Large-Language-Models-in-Python/tree/main/training)
-- distributed data loader
+- Distributed data loader
-- hyperparameters
+- Hyperparameters
-- SageMaker
+- Training foundation models on SageMaker
-- compilation and throughput
+- Compilation and throughput
+- Fine-tuning and evaluating

 III.
 [Deployment](https://github.com/PacktPublishing/Pretrain-Vision-and-Large-Language-Models-in-Python/tree/main/deployment)
-- fine-tuning and evaluating
-- bias detection and mitigation
+- Bias detection and mitigation
+- Hosting foundation models on SageMaker
-- prompt engineering
+- Prompt engineering
-- MLOPs
+- MLOps

 Each of these directories will start with just a list of links to helpful hands-on tutorials to dive into the content.
 In July, I'll update these with new examples for pretraining in Python across vision and language.

 Happy trails! ⛰️

 ### Asking questions and getting help
 If you're stuck, feel free to log an issue in the repo here and I'll try to address it.
 You can also reach me on Twitch, I'm live every Monday at 9am PST / 12pm EST / 6pm CET right [here](https://www.twitch.tv/aws/schedule).
 Bring your question and come hang out with us!
-The show is called *** Build on Generative AI *** with Darko Mesaros.
+The show is called *** Build on Generative AI *** with myself and Darko Mesaros.